SPRING TOUR OF HOMES

 The Cline Home, 26 Center Drive, Briarcliffe

 "Southern Elegance" sums up this contemporary home, in which despite some 6,000 square feet under roof, still manages to feel cozy and intimate.
-Maybe it's the rich hues of the coffered ceilings, the dark-stained bamboo hardwood floors, the large collection of Lowcountry art or the comfy screened patio with massive stone fireplace -- one of four in the homes.
+Maybe it's the rich hues of the coffered ceilings, the dark-stained bamboo hardwood floors, the large collection of Lowcountry art or the comfy screened patio with massive stone fireplace -- one of four in the home.
 Don't miss the luxurious master bedroom and bath, tiled in gorgeous Travertine marble, and the temperature-controlled wine cellar -- complete with wine-themed art.

 The Nardslico Home, 7900 Beach Drive

 It's hard to believe that this spacious beachfront beauty was once a plain-Jane 1970s block-style house.
 While keeping its original footprint (five bedrooms, six baths and 3,800 square feet), the owners raised the roofline to dramatically change the interior space, adding Travertine tile floors and whitewashed ceiling planks to create a light and airy feeling.
 Closets were removed to become shower "rooms."
-Note the the custom cabinetry, made from both new and old wood; the staircase with dramatic octopus sculpture by local artist Robert Sadlemire; the hand-painted wall and ceiling murals; the huge upstairs rec room (with pool table), and the pool area at rear complete with spa, hammocks -- and an ocean view that goes on forever.
+Note the custom cabinetry, made from both new and old wood; the staircase with dramatic octopus sculpture by local artist Robert Sadlemire; the hand-painted wall and ceiling murals; the huge upstairs rec room (with pool table), and the pool area at rear complete with spa, hammocks -- and an ocean view that goes on forever.

 The Pegram Home, 322 Wildwood Dunes Trail, The Dunes Club